 Opportunities at the Sanctuary

-Harvest Home Animal Sanctuary invites you to become an animal care intern with us this fall.
+Harvest Home Animal Sanctuary invites you to become an animal care intern with us.
 If you thrive on new experiences and aim to make a difference in the lives of animals, this is the opportunity for you!

-Description: Our Fall 2014 internship is a unique way for you to work directly with rescued animals at our beautiful sanctuary in the heart of the San Joaquin Valley.
+Description: Our internship program is a unique way for you to work directly with rescued animals at our beautiful sanctuary in the heart of the San Joaquin Valley.
 During the internship, you will have the hands-on opportunity to learn the basics of rabbit, bird, goat, and pig care with us.